GARNER STATE PARK—OLD BALDY AND MORE!

 Garner State Park is located at 234 RR 1050, Concan, Texas 78838, and their phone number is (830) 232-6132.
 Reservations can be made by calling (830) 389-8900.
 Park hours are 8 AM to 10 PM daily, and entrance fees are $8.00 for those 13 and over (12 and under get in for free).
 Please call ahead for office hours, as they vary by season and park visitation volume.
 The park's busiest season is between the Memorial Day and Labor Day weekends.

 While you're in the area, be sure to visit the Hill Country communities in the Garner State Park vicinity!
-Take a moment to check out our link-filled listings of what these intriguing little towns have to offer their guests:
+Take a moment to check out our link-filled listings of what these intriguing little towns have to offer their guests, or download our travel app: